cisnes/BITCORN-Multinode/README.md

 For all masternodes (again change the number to check all).
 When it's returning true on synced, you can proceed to next step

 ### 2.6 Start masternode from wallet
+Before you start the masternodes from your local wallet, make sure you have closed the local wallet and re-opened it after saving your updated masternode.conf file.

-Last step is starting the MN from the wallet.
+To start the MN from the wallet.
 Do it in the debug console of the wallet like this:

     startmasternode alias 0 MN01